mikepthomas/projects/_posts/printer.md

 The X axis motor is attached to the left Z axis nut support.

+> [!TIP]
-**_NOTE:_** I added M3 Spacers here as the heads of the screws are quite small and were biting too much into the plastic.
+> I added M3 Spacers here as the heads of the screws are quite small and were biting too much into the plastic.

 #### Parts Used